jchwenger/jchwenger.github.io/content/en/pages/artificial-it.md

 The texts presented here fit into three categories: <i>Logisms</i> gathers words generated or inspired by a network trained on the <a href="http://www.cnrtl.fr/definition/">CNRTL</a> dictionary (and then translated); "to begin with..." as well as the <i>Lumps</i> are the result of a three-pronged trajectory, a) the slow elaboration of the still subterranean corpus <i>It I-VI</i>, b) the training of a network on this corpus and the generation of raw texts, c) the rewriting (and translation) of the finished texts; finally, an essay pertaining some encountered issues and questions, that can be read in parallel with <a href="https://recursus.co/squares/writing-under-computation/">this one</a>.

 {{< separators type="outer" >}}

 Artificial It is composed of four parts:

 - Artificial It
-- Lumps
+- Lumps I-VII
 - Logisms
 - "to begin with..."

 As well as an essay, "Writing and its Double".